-January is an exciting month for us here at Stardock software with the recent beta release of both DeskScapes 11 and Tiles 2.0.
-I’ve done a couple of previews and walkthroughs of DeskScapes 11, but today I’d like to focus on Tiles - what’s already there, and also what new things are coming to the app with the latest version.
+It's already been an exciting year for Stardock software - and it's only February!
+We are working on DeskScapes 11 still (you can see some previews and walkthroughs), but today I’d like to focus on our newly released beta for Tiles - what’s already there, and also what new things are coming to the app with the latest version.

 If you’re unfamiliar with the software, Tiles is a program that lets you create multiple desktops of related programs, files, and links through the use of a customizable sidebar on your Windows desktop.
 You can drag programs onto the sidebar by holding the shift key; it will then create a thumbnail of that application so that you can find it easily.